 Allergy and Immunology

-Valentin Fuster, MD is Professor and Chief of the Division of Cardiology, and Director of Mount Sinai Heart.
+Valentin Fuster, MD, is Professor and Chief of the Division of Cardiology, the Director of Mount Sinai Heart and the Physician-in-Chief of The Mount Sinai Hospital.
 He is an internationally renowned clinician and researcher.
 He is former president of the American Heart Association and the only cardiologist to receive all four major research awards from the four major cardiovascular organizations.
-He is the lead editor of two major cardiovascular text books, Hurst’s “The Heart” and “Atherothrombosis and Coronary Artery Disease.”
+He is the lead editor of two major cardiovascular textbooks, Hurst’s The Heart and Atherothrombosis and Coronary Artery Disease.

-Jonathan Halperin, MD is Professor of Medicine and Director of Clinical Cardiology Services.
+Jonathan Halperin, MD, is Professor of Medicine and Director of Clinical Cardiology Services.
 He was a principal researcher on the Stroke Prevention in Atrial Fibrillation (SPAF) clinical trials.
 He sits on national panels that issue clinical guidelines for management of patients with various cardiovascular diseases including atrial fibrillation and peripheral arterial disease.

-Yaron Tomer, MD is Professor and Chief of the Division of Endocrinology, Diabetes, and Bone Disease.
+Yaron Tomer, MD, is Professor and Chief of the Division of Endocrinology, Diabetes, and Bone Disease.
 He is an internationally known researcher who investigates the etiology of autoimmune thyroiditis and diabetes.

-Richard Haber, MD is Professor of Endocrinology, Diabetes, and Bone Disease.
+Richard Haber, MD, is Professor of Endocrinology, Diabetes, and Bone Disease.
 Dr. Haber is an expert in thyroid nodules and thyroid cancer.
 He conducts research investigating accuracy of fine needle aspiration and utility of neck ultrasound for pre-operative localization of parathyroid glands.

-Jean-Frédéric Colombel, MD is a Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
+Jean-Frédéric Colombel, MD is Professor of Medicine and Director of the Leona M. and Harry B. Helmsley Charitable Trust Inflammatory Bowel Disease Center.
 He is an internationally renowned researcher best known for his identification of the NOD2 as a susceptibility gene for Crohn’s disease.

 General Internal Medicine